ManageIQ/manageiq-v2v-conversion_host/docs/Virt-v2v-wrapper.md

 * `ssh_key`: optional, private part of SSH key to use.
 If this is not provided then keys in ~/.ssh directory are used.

+Two-phase conversion can be requested by setting `two_phase` to `True` at which point the following key is mandatory:

+* `conversion_host_uuid`: the UUID of a VM in which the actual conversion is being performed.

 Output configuration: reffer to the section [Output configuration](#output-configuration) below.